Travel.State.Gov > Intercountry Adoption > Country Information > Lebanon Intercountry Adoption Information

 Do Not Travel to:

 U.S. citizens who choose to travel to Lebanon should be aware that consular officers from the U.S. Embassy are not always able to travel to assist them.
 The Department of State considers the threat to U.S. government personnel in Beirut sufficiently serious to require them to live and work under strict security restrictions.
 The internal security policies of the U.S. Embassy may be adjusted at any time and without advance notice.

 Terrorist groups continue plotting possible attacks in Lebanon.
-Terrorists may attack with little or no warning targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
-There is potential for death or injury in Lebanon because of the attacks and bombings perpetrated by terrorist groups.
+The potential exists for death or injury in Lebanon because of the attacks and bombings perpetrated by terrorist groups.
+Terrorists may conduct attacks with little or no warning targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.

 The Lebanese government cannot guarantee the protection of U.S. citizens against sudden outbreaks of violence.
 Family, neighborhood, or sectarian disputes can escalate quickly and can lead to gunfire or other violence with no warning.
 Armed clashes have occurred along the Lebanese borders, in Beirut, and in refugee settlements.
 The Lebanese Armed Forces have been brought in to quell the violence in these situations.

 Kidnapping, whether for ransom, political motives, or family disputes, has occurred in Lebanon.
 Suspects in kidnappings may have ties to terrorist or criminal organizations.